Raw Power: Recording

-However when Morgan Neville's documentary film on Raw Power was released in 2010, they demonstrated that each individual instrument was indeed recorded on its own track on the original multi-track tapes, suggesting that Bowie was either mistaken or working with a copy that had mixed down the instruments on to the same track.
+When Morgan Neville's documentary film on Raw Power was released in 2010, they demonstrated that each individual instrument was indeed recorded on its own track on the original multi-track tapes, suggesting that Bowie was either mistaken or working with a copy that had mixed down the instruments on to the same track.

 Alternate mixes

 Low-fidelity copies of Pop's original mixes circulated among fans for years.
 In 1993, a selection of these original mixes was released by Bomp Records as Rough Power.
 Fans and critics generally agreed that the original mixes were interesting, but not necessarily superior to Bowie's efforts.
 Of the Rough Power release, Pop has remarked that "what David and I came up with at these sessions was better than that."

 In 1996, Columbia Records "invited" Pop to remix the entire album for re-release on CD.
 Pop said in the liner notes that had he declined, the studio would have remixed it without his blessing.
 Pop cited longtime encouragement from fans and peers, the existence of Rough Power, his distaste for how the original 1989 CD release of Raw Power sounded, and the fact that Columbia would release the new mix on its subsidiary Legacy Recordings as factors that led him to go through with the new mix, which was undertaken at New York's Sony Music Studios in 1996.
 The remixed edition was released on April 22, 1997.
 In the album's accompanying liner notes, Pop states the following: